SteveDeJongh/LS_170/review.md

 IP stands for Internet Protocol and is the predominant protocol used at the internet/network layer.

 35. **What is IP address?**
-An IP address in IPv4 is an address that is logical in nature.
+An IP address using the IPv4 protocol is an address that is logical in nature.
 They are not tied to a specific device, but can be assigned as required to devices as they join a network.
 An IPv4 IP address is 32 bits in length and divided into 4 sections of eight bits each.
 When converted from binary to decimal, each of those sections provides a range of numbers from 0 to 255.

+An IP address is a number constructed of a series of 4 `.` separated 8 bit numbers that are assigned to an individual network-compatible device as it connects to a network.
+These IP addresses are used to enable communcation between networks, allowing a device connected to some network in New York to connect to another device connected to to a different network elsewhere, say in Vancouver.
+The reason why IP addresses assist in the inter-network communication vs a MAC address is because the IP addresses are made up in a logical manner, with the series of 8 bit numbers gradually pointing towards a more specific address as we work from left to right.

 36. **What are the components of IP addresses?**
 IPv4 addresses can be broken down into: